The Common Lisp Cookbook – Functions

 body)

-This mechanism is particularly used for CLOS methods.
+This mechanism is often used for CLOS methods.

 Currying